FAQs

 I found an injured cottontail bunny (and/or a baby without its mother).
 Can you help me?

 We cannot accept wild rabbits.
 We are not licensed to rehab injured wildlife.
-If you have an injured wild rabbit, we recommend that you contact Department of Natural Resources or find your local licensed rehabilitor on the Maryland Wildlife Rehabilitors Association website. lease contact us at info@esrrec.org if your issue is after business hours and we will try to point you in the direction of a licensed wildlife rehabilitator.
+If you have an injured wild rabbit, we recommend that you contact Department of Natural Resources or find your local licensed rehabilitor on the Maryland Wildlife Rehabilitors Association website.
+We cannot provide any advice about wild rabbits.
+Please contact us at info@esrrec.org if your issue is after business hours and we will try to point you in the direction of a licensed wildlife rehabilitator.
+You can also call our answering service at 410-639-7535 extension 3.

 Do county animal shelters take pet rabbits?